- Available in 9mm or .40 S&W

 Beretta APX Centurion Variations & Comparables

-Then FN 509 is a polymer pistol with a weight around 26 ounces and a length measuring 7.4 inches.
-It features a fixed 3-dot sight system with combat-style sights and a capacity of 17 rounds (or 10 round mags available for states that require that).
+The FN 509 is a polymer pistol with a weight of around 26 ounces and a length measuring 7.4 inches.
+It features a fixed 3-dot sight system with combat-style sights and a capacity of 17 rounds (or 10-round mags available for states that require that).
 The trigger pull comes in around 5.5 to 7.7 pounds and it feels smooth while shooting.
-The FN is a nice pistol that, while pricier, is worth the money.
+The gun is ambidextrous right out of the box, great for those lefties!
+The FN is a nice pistol that is worth the money.

 “Swinging for the fences at $392 MSRP, the 9mm Taurus is designed specifically for those that want to concealed carry but also don’t need a tricked-out Gucci Glock to do it.
 Ergonomically, it’s okay.
 It feels good in the hand, but its diminutive size is both a good and bad thing.
 As far as controls are concerned, everything is more or less where you expect it – all within reach and easy to manipulate.
 The magazine release might be a tad too shallow for my liking, but it’s billed as a carry gun, and carry guns typically carry smaller controls.
 Also, the grip is short…our bigger-handed reviewers had to adjust their grip not to blow their fingers off…So watch out for that.” – Johnny B.